ekatsadze/FLASH/README.md

 If you are new to FLASH please follow steps from with_docker_installation.md

-These steps are foor MacOS system.
+These steps are for MacOS system.
 If you have Windows please see for_Windows_users.md

 For actual running steps please see running_FLASH.md